An updated model for the Perseus Spiral Arm from Trigonometric Parallax and 3-dimensional kinematic distances of distant massive stars: Calculating Probability Distribution Functions

-\subsection{Calculating Probability Distribution Functions}
+\section{Calculating Probability Distribution Functions}

-Here, we briefly discuss how we create the distance PDFs used in these analyses.
-Generally, we need to calculate the difference between the measured value and a trial value that depends on the distance.
-In the case of parallax, the measured value is $\pi$, and the model that depends on distance is $1/d$, so the difference is $\Delta\pi=\pi-1/d$.
-We then calculate the likelihood of measuring $\pi$ if the true distance is $d$ by using the Gaussian function: where $\sigma_\pi$ is the uncertainty associated with the measurement of $\pi$.
-The differences for LSR velocity, Galactic longitude and latitude proper motion are: where $\Theta(R)$ is a rotation curve at Galactic radius $R$, $\Theta_0$ is the local velocity, $V_0,U_0,W_0$ are the peculiar motions of the Sun w.r.t $\Theta_0$ in the Galactic $X,Y,Z$ directions, and $\beta$ is the Galactic azimuth (increasing clockwise from the Sun).
-In order to parameterize in $d$, we have:
+Here, we briefly discuss how we construct the distance PDFs used in these analyses.
+We assume that the measured parallax, LSR velocity, Galactic longitude, and latitude proper motions have Gaussian probability distribution function priors centered on the measured values.
+The relationship between each of these and distance is: where $\Theta(R)$ is a rotation curve at Galactic radius $R$, $\Theta_0$ is the local velocity, $V_0,U_0,W_0$ are the peculiar motions of the Sun with respect to $\Theta_0$ in the Galactic $X,Y,Z$ directions, and $\beta$ is the Galactocentric azimuth (increasing clockwise from the Sun).
+Galactocentric radius and azimuth depend on distance as: